Environment Canterbury responds to Overseer review

 “The interim solution means we no longer rely on Overseer to ensure that nitrogen losses from farms with a nitrogen limit are compliant with their consent conditions, not increasing – and in some cases – reducing.”

-Dr Davie said the interim solution would be: easily understood, implementable and auditable (auditors are already working with new guidance); would uphold the intent of the Canterbury Land & Water Regional Plan; at least holds the line on nitrogen losses from farms; gives farms some operational and seasonal flexibility within the set limits; and would minimise costs to the community, farmers and Environment Canterbury.
+Dr Davie said the interim solution would be: easily understood, implementable and auditable (auditors are already working with new guidance); would uphold the intent of the Canterbury Land & Water Regional Plan; at least holds the line on nitrogen losses from farms; gives farms some operational and seasonal flexibility within the set limits; and would minimise costs to the community, farmers and us.

 “For example, we anticipate that we will be receiving more resource consent applications from farmers as a result of these changes,” Dr Davie said.